entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 ## Entando 7.1 Bundle Development

 Beginning with Entando 7.1, the `ent bundle` command and its convenience methods introduce a streamlined process to govern the structure, files and management of Entando bundles.
-The bundle development lifecycle is divided into 6 stages, each corresponding to a subcommand:
+The bundle development lifecycle consists of 6 stages, each corresponding to a subcommand:

 - [Initialization](#initialization): `ent bundle init` initializes a new bundle project, either with the default files and folders or from an existing bundle in an Entando Hub.
 The bundle format relies on a single JSON descriptor as the project manifest.